 Whether for Lenovo's products or those from another manufacturer or brand, extended warranties

-offer prolonged protection further to the standard limited warranty coverage supplied with most new items by default.
-They’re crucial for things like computers, smartphones, and tablets.
-That’s because extended warranties protect against unforeseen manufacturer defects, mechanical faults, and other failures.
+offer prolonged protection from the standard limited warranty.
+They're crucial for things like laptops, smartphones, and tablets because they protect against unforeseen manufacturer defects, mechanical faults, and other failures.
 Most do so for a period of two or three years.

 The best extended warranties also include accidental damage protection.
-With accidental damage coverage in place, consumers are further protected from drops, liquid spills, and other unfortunate mishaps, all of which can be catastrophic for expensive pieces of technology.
+With accidental damage coverage in place, consumers are further protected from drops, liquid spills, and other accidents that can be catastrophic for expensive pieces of technology.

-Various extended warranty options exist for the majority of Lenovo’s most popular products, including those sold by the manufacturer itself and policies promoted by big-box retailers
+Various extended warranty options exist for the majority of Lenovo's most popular products.
+These include warranties sold by the manufacturer and big-box retailers

-At first glance, picking between them may seem straightforward.
-Yet, costs can vary wildly, with some providers charging up to 80 percent more than others for coverage.
-At the same time, there’s the matter of service fees and deductibles to account for, as well as further charges for parts and labor in the event that it’s necessary to make a claim.
+At first glance, picking between them may seem confusing.
+Costs can vary wildly, with some providers charging up to 70 percent more than others for coverage!
+In addition, there's the matter of service fees and deductibles to account for, as well as further charges for parts and labor in the event that it's necessary to make a claim.

 To understand the key differences, we take a closer look at the three main options: Manufacturer warranties, in-store warranties, and warranties from independent providers.

 An extended manufacturer warranty from Lenovo may seem like the obvious choice.
 Like most manufacturers' extended warranties, they're seemingly very comprehensive.
 They also provide direct access to Lenovo's engineers, expertise, and vast reserves of crucial spare parts and other items.
 However, they're expensive.
 In fact, manufacturer warranties are routinely the most expensive of the three main options.